hannesm/platform-blog/Signing-the-opam-repository.md

 - Grégoire Henry, OCamlPro safekeeper
 - Someone in the OCaml team ?

 Keys will be set with an expiry date so that one expires each year in turn, leaving room for smooth rollover.
+An up to date and signed file with all root keys is contained in the repository.

 For other repositories, there will be three options:
 - no signatures (backwards compatible ?), _e.g._ for local network repositories.